Staff Sgt. Todd Pouliot

 Photo by Sgt.
 Andrew McNeil

-The 3rd Infantry Division's Commander Maj.
-General Tony Aguto, and Senior Enlisted Advisor Command Sgt.
+The 3rd Infantry Division's command team, Maj.
+General Tony Aguto, commander, and Command Sgt.
 Maj.
-Michael Coffey, render salutes during a virtual Memorial Day ceremony May 15, 2020 on Fort Stewart.
+Michael Coffey, senior enlisted leader, render salutes during a unique Memorial Day ceremony May 15 at Fort Stewart.
+The Memorial Day ceremony was conducted to broadcast virtually in response to distancing constraints imposed by the COVID-19 pandemic.

 3rd ID to broadcast virtual Memorial Day Observance